Part A - FAQs for everyone

 You may not provide personal information about students to a parent, friend or partner without the consent of the student.
 This applies even if the parent pays the fees for the student.

-Please also note that privacy laws do not set an age at which an individual can provide consent.
+Privacy laws do not set an age at which an individual can provide consent.
 Consent is required from students under 18 years of age if it is considered that they have the maturity and intellectual capacity to understand the consequences of providing their consent.
-For advice please contact the University's Privacy Officer at firstname.lastname@example.org or on telephone number 5327 9021 or 5327 9504.
+For advice, please contact the University’s Privacy Officer at firstname.lastname@example.org or 03 5327 8674.

 The Victorian Police (or other law enforcement agency) have contacted me requesting information about a student.
 Am I obliged to provide the information?

 No. Police requests are to be distinguished from police demands to release information pursuant to a search warrant or subpoena.
-If a law enforcement agency requests information (rather than demanding it) the University may assist the law enforcement agency in limited circumstances.
-The laws relating to this area are quite specific and any release of information to a law enforcement agency pursuant to a request must have either the Privacy Officer or the Legal Office's approval.
-If a law enforcement agency requests information from your area, please contact the University's Privacy Officer on telephone number 5327 9021 or 5327 9504, or contact a Lawyer in Legal on 5327 9506, prior to releasing information to ensure compliance with the laws.
+If a law enforcement agency requests information (rather than demanding it) the University may assist the law enforcement in limited circumstances.
+The laws relating to this area are quite specific and any release of information to a law enforcement agency pursuant to a request must have either the Privacy Officer or the Legal Office’s approval.
+If a law enforcement agency requests information from your area, please contact the University’s Privacy Officer on 03 5327 8674, or contact the Legal Office on 03 5327 9504 prior to releasing information to ensure compliance with the laws.

 No. It is necessary to have consent from the student to disclose such information.
 It is not the University’s responsibility to obtain the consent.
 If the third party wishes to proceed with their enquiry, they should obtain the written consent from the student (or organise for the student to provide it directly to the University).
 The University must receive a copy of the consent prior to releasing the information.

 Providing students with their tax file number requires stricter security measures than other personal information.
 In the first instance, you may refer them to the Australian Taxation Office where tax file numbers are released to individuals in accordance with appropriate security procedures.
-If this is impractical, please contact the University's Privacy Officer at email@example.com or on telephone number 5327 9021 or 5327 9504 for further information.
+If this is impractical, please contact the University’s Privacy Officer at email@example.com or 03 5327 8674 for further information.